-Fo lder name (indented) Contents openSF home root "openSF".
-Starting-up script. "openSF_updater".
-Script that updates openSF "uninstall".
-Uninstaller "openSF.properties".
-The configuration file.
-LICENCE file.
-Only in Windows distribution: eclipsec.exe, openSF.ini, artifacts.xml. configuration Folder that contains Eclipse related files data Folder with a global configuration file template as well as a database template.
-Inside xml/import folder there are xsl files intended to transform old formatted XML files into OpenSF databases. features Folder that contains Eclipse related files p2 Folder that contains Eclipse related files ParameterEditor Folder that contains the ParameterEditor executable plugins Folder that contains the plugins used by openSF readme Folder that contains Eclipse related files workspace Eclipse related empty folder
+Folder name (indented) Contents . openSF home root ☐ "openSF".
+Starting-up script. ☐ "openSF_updater".
+Script that updates openSF uninstall".
+Uninstaller ☐ "openSF.properties".
+The configuration file. ☐ LICENCE file. ☐ Only in Windows distribution: eclipsec.exe, openSF.ini, artifacts.xml. configuration Folder that contains Eclipse related files with fixed configuration ☐ data Folder with a global configuration file template as well as a database template.
+Inside xml/import folder there are xsl files intended to transform old formatted XML files into OpenSF databases. ☐ features, plugins, p2 Folder that contains Eclipse related files □ ParameterEditor Folder that contains the ParameterEditor executable (see Section 4.9.2.5) □ workspace Eclipse related folder with user configuration

-Folder name (indented) Contents □ simulations openSF simulations root folder <simulation_name></simulation_name> Simulation folder.
+Folder name (indented) Contents □ simulations openSF simulations root folder.
+This folder will contain the ou of all executions run.
+During installation this path is set by defau E2E_HOME/simulations but it is user configurable. <simulation_name></simulation_name> Simulation folder.
 Every simulation, once executed, has one directory structured as this one.
-However, if the execution is of type Timeline, Iteration or Batch, there will be a parent folder with several sub- simulation executions located under it.
+However, if the execution is of type Timeline, Iteration or Batch, there will be a parent folder with several sub-simulation executions located under it.
 Each normal simulation folder (or timeline/iteration subfolder) will have the simulation script and, if generated, the simulation report.
-This folder will also have the input and configuration files used by the modules and their outputs. □ resources/documentation Default folder for framework documentation. □ test Test folder for openSF validation scenario.
+This folder will also have the input and configuration files used by the modules and their outputs. ☐ resources/documentation Default folder for framework documentation. □ test Test folder for openSF validation scenario.
 This folder contains the modules binaries for running the test simulation. □ lib : shared libraries □ bin : modules binaries □ data : files used in the examples of the validation database. o batch : example of configuration file for batch simulations. conf: examples of configuration files.
-This includes local configuration files and a template for the global configuration file the user needs to mandatorily supply manually. o database: validation database in SQL and XML formats. o perturbations: sample input files of parameters' perturbations. • simulations : the configuration and input files used by each of the simulations provided in the validation database.
+This includes local configuration files and a template for the global configuration file the user needs to mandatorily supply manually. o database: validation database in SQL and XML formats. perturbations: sample input files of parameters' perturbations. simulations: the configuration and input files used by each of the simulations provided in the validation database.
 The files are arranged in subfolders with the same name as the simulation that uses them. o timeline : example timeline scenario file.